gee-community/geo-aquawatch-water-quality/README.md

 # Docker version

 Copy your service account key into assets/service-account.json (needed for Google cloud storage uploads).
-Define your bucket and Earth Engine assets id in Dockerfile adn evironmental variable.
+Define your bucket and Earth Engine assets id in Dockerfile as evironmental variables.

 Build:
 docker build . -t solid